SvarogZ/DU-Shaftless-Elevator/README.md

 Atmo engine directed to up is not required.

+**Control**

+Alt+1 - switch stabilization mode.
+Without stabilization, this is a normal ship with a standard script.
+With stabilization pitch and roll are blocked.

+Alt+2 - switch lift mode.
+Control is fully blocked.
+It's impossible to deactivate stabilization in the lift mode.

+Alt+9 - shows current world coordinates in the Lua chat.

+Space - go to the next point.
+It works in the lift mode.

+C - go to the previous point.
+It works in the lift mode.

 **Lua parameters**

 ***useDatabank***: “true” - take data from the databank, “false” - take data from parameters